New Trade for April 2nd, 2026

 SH is not a long-term holding.
 It resets exposure regularly and can experience return erosion during volatile or sideways markets.
 That said, when used over short periods and with discipline, it can be an effective way to manage risk during sharp market drawdowns.

-With selling pressure building, volatility picking up, and investors reassessing risk across equities, SH is a practical tool to have on hand right now.
+With selling pressure building, volatility picking up, and investors reassessing risk as higher oil prices threaten growth and inflation expectations, SH is a practical tool to have on hand right now.